Polar route: After the Cold War

+Starting 1 May 1992, Aeroflot began regular flights between Moscow and San Francisco via Anchorage in both directions.
+These flights were operated by IL-62 aircraft which didn't have long enough range to fly nonstop between Moscow and San Francisco.
+The Moscow-Anchorage and Anchorage-Moscow legs were, at the time, the scheduled passenger airline routes that came closest to the North Pole.
+Flights between Moscow and Los Angeles, also via Anchorage and operated by IL-62 aircraft, were added in 1994.
+The Anchorage stop was eliminated later in May 1994 when the IL-62 was replaced on this route by the longer-range IL-96.

 Immediately after the Cold War, a number of direct southern routes had opened up between Europe and Asia over the Black Sea and southern former Soviet republics across Afghanistan, and by the mid-1990s, over China.
 In Russia's eastern and Arctic regions there were significant problems with lack of English-speaking controllers, lack of radio facilities, poor radar coverage, poor ATC capacity, and a lack of funds.
 To solve these issues, RACGAT (Russian-American Coordinating Group for Air Traffic) was formed in 1993.
 By summer 1998, the Russian government worked through these problems and gave permission to open four cross-polar routes, named Polar 1, 2, 3 and 4.
 Additional routes were opened in subsequent years.

-Cathay Pacific Flight 889 from New York John F. Kennedy International Airport, piloted by Captain Paul Horsting on 7 July 1998—the first arrival to the new Hong Kong International Airport at Chek Lap Kok west of Hong Kong—appears to be the first non-stop flight over the Arctic polar region and over Russian airspace.
+Cathay Pacific Flight 889 from New York John F. Kennedy International Airport, piloted by Captain Paul Horsting on 7 July 1998—the first arrival to the new Hong Kong International Airport at Chek Lap Kok west of Hong Kong—appears to be the first non-stop flight over the Arctic polar region and over Russian airspace by a non-Russian airline.
 It was the world's first nonstop transpolar flight from New York to Hong Kong, dubbed Polar One.
 It took 16 hours to complete, and it was and still is one of the longest flights that Cathay Pacific operates.

 Current flight operations

 The American Federal Aviation Administration now defines the North Polar area of operations as the area north of 78° north latitude, which is north of Alaska and most of Siberia.

-Aircraft like the Boeing 747-400, 747-8, 777-200ER, 777-200LR, 777-300ER, 787-8, 787-9, and 787-10, as well as the Airbus A340, A350, and A380, with ranges of around 7000 nmi or more, are required in order to travel the long distances nonstop between suitable airports.
+Aircraft like the Boeing 747-400, 747-8, 777-200ER, 777-200LR, 777-300ER, 777X, 787-8, 787-9, and 787-10, as well as certain variants of the Airbus A330, A340, A350, and A380, with ranges of around 7000 nmi or more, are required in order to travel the long distances nonstop between suitable airports.

 Arctic polar routes are now common on airlines connecting Asian cities to North American cities.
-Emirates and Qatar Airways fly nonstop from Dubai and Doha to the US West Coast (San Francisco, Seattle and Los Angeles), coming within a few degrees of latitude of the North Pole.
-Air India's non-stop flight, AI-173, between New Delhi (DEL) and San Francisco (SFO), usually flies over the Atlantic or the Pacific Ocean; but on August 15, 2019, it instead flew over the North Pole.
+Emirates and Qatar Airways fly nonstop from Dubai and Doha to the US West Coast (San Francisco, Seattle, and Los Angeles), coming within a few degrees of latitude of the North Pole.